vinceimbat/vinceimbat/content/craig mod.md

 Cm has a 10,000 people email list before launching sp

 Connecting the books with the membership was the advertising

----
-Unprocessed

-John McBride was his mentor.
-Looked for a deeper meaning on being in Japan.

-2012 did the kumano kodo walk
-2019 walk that turned to kissa by kissa was what started his walk as a platform model

-He is no allowed to complain during walks.
-Elevate people he meets.

 # References